Skip to main content

 Attribution windows

 An attribution window is the time period after a message interaction during which a conversion can be credited to that message.
 If a user converts within the window, the message receives credit.
 If the user converts after the window closes, the message does not.
+When a qualifying interaction happens (for example, a user clicking a push notification) that interaction opens a window for the duration you’ve configured for that channel.
+If the push window is set to 15 minutes, the window stays open from the moment of the click until 15 minutes later.
+Any conversion that occurs while the window is open can be attributed back to that push notification.
+Once the 15 minutes elapse, the window closes and the message is no longer eligible to receive credit for any conversions occurring after that time.
 You can configure attribution windows per channel in Settings > Analytics > Conversion Metrics.

 ChannelNotes